Proactive eCommerce Monitoring: A Developer's Look at Webeyez

 Heat maps give us the macro view - where users click, where they don't, and where they're rage-clicking in frustration.
 Session replay gives us the micro view - exactly what one user experienced leading up to a problem.

 We use these tools together.
 Heat maps identify that something is wrong on a page (high rate of dead clicks on a non-functional element).
-Session replay shows us exactly what's happening (the element looks clickable but the click handler isn't attached).
+Session replay shows us exactly what's happening (the element looks clickable, but the click handler isn't attached).

 Dead Clicks and Rage Clicks

 These are underrated metrics.
 Dead clicks (clicks on non-interactive elements) reveal design problems - users expect something to be clickable that isn't.
-Rage clicks (rapid repeated clicks) reveal performance problems - the user clicked, nothing happened, so they clicked again and again.
+Rage clicks (rapid, repeated clicks) reveal performance problems: the user clicked, nothing happened, so they clicked again and again.

 In one recent case, heat map data showed rage clicks concentrated on the "Apply Coupon" button.
 Session replay revealed the issue: the button had a 3-second processing delay with no loading indicator.
 Users thought it wasn't working and clicked repeatedly.
-Simple fix, add a loading state, but we would never have found it without this data.
+Simple fix: add a loading state.
+But we would never have found it without this data.

 JavaScript Error Monitoring